 That’s when we told Randolph that new beginnings happen at DRMM every day—even to him!

 “DRMM welcomed me with open arms,” Randolph says.
 “They showed me love, and they showed me tough love, too.
 They point you in the right direction and help you with skills, trades, jobs, and education.
 They have Bible study, church, a choir, and they’ve helped me grow spiritually.
 They helped me talk with my family—who forgave me with open arms.

 “The Mission is all about love, faith, and spiritual guidance.
 They give me inspiration and keep me focused.”

-On behalf of Randolph and so many other men and women in your community who urgently need meals, help, and hope to rebuild a broken life, please make a generous gift now to provide life-changing meals this Easter season!GIVE NOW
+This is a crazy time in our city, with so many hurting and in desperate need of help.
+On behalf of Randolph and so many other men and women in your community who urgently need meals, help, and hope to rebuild a broken life, please make a generous gift now!GIVE NOW

 “I slept in the park—under the bridge, behind buildings—and ate out of garbage cans.
 It was degrading to wonder where you’re going to get your next meal.”